Gabriel-xyz/SKALE-Physics/notes.md

-add layers
+add layers (detect-collisions repo has good example of layers)

 add circles

 switch to typescript

 try some other broadphases and see if they outperform rbush for my usecase for example quadtree-ts

-add world bounds

 figure out how sleeping works and if we need it